 I was born in Alabama, and have a BA and MA in History.
 I went to law school at Northwestern University in Chicago, IL, downtown near the medical school and with a view of Lake Michigan from the campus.

-In 2002, Kathy got hired as a senior attorney for the Department of Children and Families ("DCF") in Palm Beach County and met her husband.
-Kathy then moved to Chattanooga, TN to be closer to family and to work for the Department of Children's Services ("DCS") as an assistant general counsel.
-Since moving to Chattanooga, Kathy has practiced law in Hamilton, Bradley, Polk, Anderson, and Sequatchie Counties.
+I have worked for Legal Aid in Miami, FL, operated a solo business and family law practice in Florida and worked for the Department of Children and Families ("DCF") in Palm Beach County.
+I also met my husband in West Palm Beach.
+We moved to Chattanooga, TN in 2005, where I worked for DCS as an assistant general counsel.
+Since moving to Chattanooga, I have practiced llaw in Hamilton, Bradley, Polk, Anderson, Sullivan, and Sequatchie Counties.

-While working for DCS, Kathy became certified through the National Association of Counsel for Children ("NACC") as a Child Welfare Law Specialist and has received numerous appointments as a Guardian Ad Litem in Hamilton County Circuit, Juvenile, and Chancery Courts, where she advocates for the best interests of children in high conflict cases.
+While working for DCS, I became certified through the National Association of Counsel for Children ("NACC") as a Child Welfare Law Specialist.
+Since leaving DCS in 2012, I have received numerous appointments as a Guardian Ad Litem in Hamilton County Circuit, Juvenile, and Chancery Courts, where I advocate for the best interests of children in high conflict cases.

 - advisory board member for the Partnership Visitation Center

 I am a rock n' roll bass player, and love to walk, hike, travel, and eat.